reemsh2000/reemsh2000/README.md

   <h3> 👨🏻‍💻 About Me </h3>

   - 🌱 &nbsp; Working as a Front end developer using Angular.
-  - 🎓 &nbsp; A fifth level Computer Systems Engineering student.
+  - 🎓 &nbsp; A Computer Systems Engineer.
   - 🤔 &nbsp; Exploring new technologies and developing websites.